rsyncOSX/mydocsy/content/en/docs/VerifyRemote.md

 Before appending the following arguments, it is verified if any of these arguments are already present.
 The modified arguments are intended to modify the rsync command for push and pull to function like a regular file copy, eliminating the `--delete` parameter.

+- parameter `--itemize-changes`is appended, output a change-summary for all updates
-- a parameter `--dry-run` is appendend, rsync execute an estimate run
+- parameter `--dry-run` is appendend, rsync execute an estimate run
-- a parameter `--update` is appended, evaluates the timestamp, forces rsync to skip any files which exist on the destination and have a modified time that is newer than the source file
+- parameter `--update` is appended, evaluates the timestamp, forces rsync to skip any files which exist on the destination and have a modified time that is newer than the source file
-- a parameter `--exclude=.git/` is appended, git repositories might be huge and it make no sense to include it
+- parameter `--exclude=.git/` is appended, git repositories might be huge and it make no sense to include it
-- a parameter `--exclude=.DS_Store` is appended, as above, make no sense til include it
+- parameter `--exclude=.DS_Store` is appended, as above, make no sense til include it
-- the parameter `--delete` is removed, this parameter is a default parameter in RsyncUI to keep source and destination in sync
+- parameter `--delete` is removed, this parameter is a default parameter in RsyncUI to keep source and destination in sync

 The code for evaluating is *not particularly advanced*.
 The last 15 rows, which are statistics from rsync, are removed from both the `pull` and `push` commands.
 Additionally, all rows with trailing `/` are removed, as these represent catalogs.
 The result from the `pull` command is subtracted from the result